-If you want to create content in the highest quality available, you will definitely need a 4K monitor as well as the powerful computer equipment required to edit and render 4K content.
+If you want to create content of the highest quality available, you will definitely need a 4K monitor as well as the powerful computer equipment required to edit and render 4K content.

-So, while a 4K monitor will certainly make your content more appealing to some, you should feel no need to rush and get one just yet.
+So, while a 4K monitor will undoubtedly make your content more appealing to some, you should feel no need to rush and get one just yet.

 4K Monitors For Everyday Use

-In case you just want a 4K monitor for casual everyday use such as web surfing and watching movies, you are in luck.
-Just like 4K TVs, 4K monitors are less and less expensive meaning that you could get a high-quality 4K monitor for a very good price.
+In case you just want a 4K monitor for casual everyday use, such as web surfing and watching movies, you are in luck.
+Just like 4K TVs, 4K monitors are becoming less and less expensive, meaning that you could get a high-quality 4K monitor for a very good price.

 Keep in mind, though, that when it comes to gaming at 4K, you will need quite a powerful PC build with a beefy GPU to properly enjoy it.

 If you plan on buying a 4K gaming monitor, you probably also intend on using high picture settings and playing at a reasonably high frame rate, because what’s the point otherwise?